billmcchesney1/elevate-reference-app/README.md

 ### Configuring Payload Encryption
-The [Mastercard Encryption Library](https://github.com/Mastercard/client-encryption-java) provides interceptor class that you can use when configuring your API client.
-This [interceptor](https://github.com/Mastercard/client-encryption-java#usage-of-the-okhttpfieldlevelencryptioninterceptor-openapi-generator-4xy) will encrypt payload before sending the request.
+The [Mastercard Encryption Library](https://github.com/Mastercard/client-encryption-java) provides interceptor class you can use when configuring your API client.
+This [interceptor](https://github.com/Mastercard/client-encryption-java#usage-of-the-okhttpfieldlevelencryptioninterceptor-openapi-generator-4xy) will encrypt the payload before sending the request.

 **Encryption Config**
 ```